 This is perfect for those who want to see nature at its best and get away from the crowds.
 The park consists of uneven terrains and so a good level of fitness and mobility is required.
 Lodges are intimate and secluded and so for adventurous honeymoons looking for a secret hideaway amid the jungle, or older families looking for a nature wonderland away from the distractions of modern technology, this is the place to be!

 2. Manuel Antonio National Park

-Small in size, rich in wildlife and easy to access, the park is perfect for young families who want to get a taste of Costa Rican jungle without having to travel miles away from developed areas to do so.
+Rich in wildlife and easy to access, the park is perfect for young families who want to get a taste of Costa Rican jungle without having to travel miles away from developed areas to do so.
 With its manicured trails and given it is small in size; it’s easy to get around.
 Equipped bathrooms, changing facilities and picnic tables on site make it a great place to spend the day.

 3. Arenal Volcano National Park

 Home to the best-known volcano in the country, Arenal Volcano National Park is Costa Rica’s adventure capital.
 Boasting spectacular views, verdant rainforest, bubbling hot springs and an abundance of wildlife, this is a real highlight of any trip to Costa Rica.
 It is a true adventure wonderland, where hiking and nature walks can be interspersed with swimming in pristine waterfalls, riding rushing rapids, flying through the canopy on a zip-line and horse riding through the tropical forest.
 After a day of exploring, there’s nothing better than relaxing in one of the numerous hot springs dotted around the area.

 Anyone with a sense of adventure and a love for being as active as possible, from family fun to adventurous couples, there’s something for everyone to enjoy.